SteveDubon/Retaurant-Predictions/README.md

 ---

 ## Description

-Created a linear regression predictions to see Designed and developed a web app to display and visualize the impact of Covid-19 in every county from the state of Maryland.
-Used different Python packages and libraries to collect, clean and analyze the data.
+Created a linear regression model to predict which county in Maryland would be the best location to build the next Chipotle restaurant.
+Also, designed an animated video to help visualiaze the data.
+Disclaimer: This project is in no way affiliated with Chipotle, this is just a personal project.

 #### Technologies